aocai166/Wasserstein-Cycle-GAN-for-Surface-Wave-Tomography/README.md

 There are several modules, including ***Train***, ***Test***, ***Predict***.

 ### (4) Training the Wcycle-GAN <br />
 Change the mode to 'Train', chose the maximum number of epochs, *batch_size* here is not used. ***sample_interval*** controls how often you want to calculate the training loss function.
 The loss function is calculated by the mean-square error (MSE) between the predicted and labeled Vs profiles on randomly selected 100 grid cells.

 If ***startfrombeg=True***, training starts from random initialization.
 If not, the training start from the previously trained networks.
+After set up, run the code.

-### (4) Test the Wcycle-GAN on 100 randomly selected grid cells <br />
+### (5) Test the Wcycle-GAN on 100 randomly selected grid cells <br />
+First generate a folder named "predict" in your output directory.

+Change the mode to 'Test', direction='G2P' is predicting Vs models from dispersion curves using model generative network, direction='P2G' is predicting dispersion curves from Vs profiles using data generative network.
+The ***loss*** printed out here will be the MSE of the whole labeled dataset.

+### (6) Predict 1-D Vs profiles from real dispersion curves and assemble to pseudo 3-D model <br />

+### (7) Plotting your results

 To control trian/test/apply on unlabeled data, look at the bottom of "Wcyclegan-gp-tf_Qiu_1D.py", you will see "Train", "Test" and "Predict" modes are available.
 Simply change the mode value will work.
 But when you want to use "Test" and "Predict" module, please first generate a folder named "predict" in your output directory.